-IMPORTANT: If no water is coming out of the water pump indicator hole, stop engine and check cooling water intake for obstruction.
-No obstruction may indicate a water pump failure or blockage in the cooling system.
+IMPORTANT: If no water is coming out of the water pump indicator hole, stop the engine and check the cooling water intake for obstructions.
+No obstructions may indicate a water pump failure or blockage in the cooling system.
 These conditions will cause the engine to overheat.
-Have the outboard checked by your dealer.
-Operating the engine while overheated may cause serious engine damage.
+Have the outboard checked by an authorized Mercury dealer.
+Operating the engine while it is overheated can cause serious engine damage.